ASTR 1210 (O'Connell) Study Guide

 Moon, the Sun and a planet, or the Earth and an artificial satellite),

-the full solutions of Newton's equations give the following
+Newton found that the full solutions of his equations give the

 You can interactively explore the relation between the orbit and the